cityjson/cjio/README.rst

       metadata_get      Shows the metadata and +metadata-extended of this... metadata_remove   Remove the +metadata-extended properties.
       metadata_update   Update the +metadata-extended.
-      save              Save to a CityJSON file.
+      print             print the (pretty formatted) JSON to the console. save              Save to a CityJSON file.
       subset            Create a subset, City Objects can be selected by: (1)... textures_locate   Output the location of the texture files.